The Message to the Planet: Major themes

 The Message to the Planet, Iris Murdoch's twenty-fourth novel, continues the exploration of some of the themes familiar from her earlier works.
 Marcus Vallar is a charismatic and masterful "enchanter" figure, a type featured in many of her novels.
 According to her biographer Peter J. Conradi, Iris Murdoch said that the character of Marcus Vallar was based on Georg Kreisel.
 Conradi also notes that Murdoch's seven last novels all deal with the death of a "wise older man", in this case Vallar.
 In common with other Murdoch novels, The Message to the Planet also explores the relationship between a master and his disciple, Vallar and Ludens respectively.

 Two major themes more particular to this novel are the Holocaust and the "dilemma of the religious leader with power and his relationship to suffering".
 Vallar, who is Jewish, becomes obsessed with the suffering of the Jews, reads books about the Holocaust, and visits Auschwitz concentration camp.
-At the same time, several incidents and characteristics of Vallar recall the life of Jesus, including the apparently miraculous healing of Pat.
+At the same time, several incidents and characteristics of Vallar recall the life of Jesus, including an apparently miraculous healing.

 The subplot concerning the relationship among Franca, Jack and Alison highlights another characteristic Murdoch subject, the egoism and selfishness inherent in erotic love.